Who We Are

 You've got questions and we are here to help.
 Here are common questions and answers that you may find helpful:

 This change will help us better unite under the “Kettering” name.
-Our medical centers, our services, and our people will all be more recognizable, making it easier for you to find and access Kettering Health care.
+Our medical centers, our services, and our people will all be more recognizable, making it easier for you to find and access our healthcare.
 Most importantly, you can still expect the same great care you’ve always received from us.

 We are grateful for our past, and as we move forward, we will continue to find ways to honor the legacy and heritage of our facilities.
 While these historical names are special to us in their own right, uniting under the Kettering Health name identifies our facilities for the community and makes our services easier to find.